 Collection Development: Purchase recommendations, gifts-in-kind, special requests, etc. are valued by the library, and viewed as important aids in building the collection.
 Purchase and related collection development requests are considered confidential.
 Within the library for the purposes of providing services and tracking purchases, user names are temporarily associated with internal records.
 Once the process is completed, there is no retention of permanently identifiable information related to acquisitions and collection development.

 The collection development policy of Greenfield Library is tightly focused to support the unique great books program at St. John's College, Annapolis.
-Likewise, the library guidelines for the acceptance of gifts are thoughtfully structured.
-Unsolicited gifts may or may not be acknowledged.
+Likewise, the library guidelines for the acceptance of donations are thoughtfully structured.
+Unsolicited donations may or may not be acknowledged.
 The library director is responsible for the decisions concerning all book donations.
 The library accepts scholarly and literary books that support the mission of the college, and that are compatible with the college's library collection development policy.
 The library does not accept donations of magazines, periodicals, textbooks, popular paperbacks, or books in deteriorated condition.

 The library reserves the right to decide the future use of all donations.
-These uses include but are not limited to the integration into our collection, inclusion in our books sales, or in some circumstances, trades with other libraries.
+These uses include but are not limited to the integration into our collection, inclusion in our book sales, or in some circumstances, trades with other libraries.